cossacklabs/themis/README.md

 As long as it remains feasible, we'll be accumulating the list of all our tutorials on how to use Themis in different cases here:

-* [Building end-to-end encrypted Firebase-based application](https://github.com/vixentael/zka-example) for note sharing: build bullet-proof application for when using backend-as-a-service which can't be fully trusted.
+* [Building end-to-end encrypted Firebase-based application](https://github.com/vixentael/zka-example) for note sharing: build a bullet-proof application for when using backend-as-a-service which can't be fully trusted.

 * [Key management basics for iOS](https://github.com/vixentael/ios-datasec-basics) illustrates numerous ways to store keys (API tokens, user passwords) using obfuscation and encryption techniques.